creme332/centos-scripts/vpn-lab/README.md

 ## Usage

 1. On both client and server VMs, ensure you have root access and internet connectivity.
-2. On server VM, run `systemctl status openvpn-server@server.service` to check if VPN service is running.
+2. On server VM, run `systemctl status openvpn-server@server` to check if VPN service is running.
 3. On client VM, connect to the VPN:
    ```bash
    openvpn --config ~/client.ovpn